Custom wine tour: The Veneto

 Experience (and taste!) the Austrian-flavored culture of Südtirol / Alto Adige

-DAY 1 – TO THE ALPS!
+DAY 1 – TO THE ITALIAN ALPS!

 Then we drive up the Adige River valley to scenic Lake Caldaro, our home base for the next few days.
 Lunch at a winery-owned restaurant introduces the regional mix of Italian and Austrian fare, which includes smoked speck, pickles, and caraway flatbread.